 Okay, go dig out your winter gloves.
 Got them?
 Good.
-Now, lets set up some tests for you.
+Now, we will set up some tests for you.
 Grab a deck of cards or a stack of dollar bills.
 Are you wearing a shirt with buttons?
 If not, grab one out of the closet.
 Ready?

 |YumaBev trying to button

 There is no pain in my hand or fingers like you get with arthritis.
 There is no tingling, numbness, loss of strength or feeling.
 The fingers just won't cooperate with my brain.
 If I need to open a jar of pickles, the right hand is the one I use, when I can get it to grasp the lid.
 It makes cutting steak difficult, trying to coordinate both pushing down and moving back and forth.

 So, we Parkies adapt.
 My Wonderful Husband cuts my steak when my fingers won't.
 I donated all my shirts with buttons to the Salvation Army or now wear them like this.
 See, I just tie the tails in a knot and skip the buttons.
 It works for me, and looks fashionable, too.
 Plus, it was fun shopping for the right color tank tops to wear under them.

 |YumaBev fashion - Parkie style